Brownian motion and Random Walk above Quenched Random Wall: Relevance of the disorder

-which implies $\gamma_{\mu_{1},\mu_{2}}\geq\delta_{\mu_{1},\mu_{2}}$.
-Obtaining the strict inequality is much harder.
+which implies $\gamma_{\mu_{1},\mu_{2}}(\beta)\geq\delta_{\mu_{1},\mu_{2}}(\beta)$ for any $\beta \in \R$.
+Obtaining the strict inequality is a much harder result.
 We recall the path decomposition from Section \ref{sub:Path-decomposition}.
-The key observation, on which the proof strategy hinges on, is that Jensen's inequality applied on each interval $[\rho_{i},\rho_{i+1}]$ separately is strict.
-The main technical difficulty will be to control its ``gap'' uniformly in $i$.
+The key observation, on which the proof strategy hinges on, is that Jensen's inequality applied on each interval $[\rho_{i},\rho_{i+1}]$ allows to prove there exists a ``gap'' between the two quantities.
+The main technical difficulty will be to control this ``gap'' uniformly in $i$.
 This control is established in Proposition \ref{prop:mainPropositon}.

-In the whole section, unless specified otherwise, we assume that $Y_{0}=0$ and $X_{0}=1$.
+In this section, unless specified otherwise, we assume that $X$ and $Y$ are two independent Ornstein-Uhlenbeck processes, with parameters $(\mu_1,\sigma_1)$ and $(\mu_2,\sigma_2)$ respectively, such that $Y_0 = 0$ and $X_0 = 1$.
 Before the main proof we present three technical lemmas.
-The first one is a concentration inequality for a conditioned Ornstein-Uhlenbeck process \begin{lem} Let $X$ be an Ornstein-Uhlenbeck process.
+The first one is a concentration inequality for a conditioned Ornstein-Uhlenbeck process. \begin{lem} Let $X$ be an Ornstein-Uhlenbeck process.
 For any $C_{1}>0$ there exist $C_{2},C_{3}>0$ such that for any $f:\R_{+}\mapsto\R_{+}$ being a $C_{1}$-Lipschitz function we have

-as soon as $X_{0}\in[f(0)+1,(C_{1}+1)f(0))$. \end{lem}
+as soon as $X_{0}\in[f(0)+2,(C_{1}+1)f(0))$. \end{lem}

 \begin{proof} To avoid cumbersome notation we assume that $t\in\mathbb{N}$.
-The proof for general $t$ follows similar lines and is left to the reader.
+The proof for general $t$ follows similar lines.
 Further we assume that